guibueno/guibueno.github.io/_docs/06-landscape-audit.markdown

   - "Add brief description of other categories of products"
 ---

-As described in the firs section, the landscape of language learning tools is vast and diverse.
+As described in the first section, the landscape of language learning tools is vast and diverse.
 This section analyzes only a few **language learning mobile applications**, since **LanguageBug** belongs to this category.
+{: class="intro"}

 This is also a broad category that includes a large group of services.
 They were chosen based on relevance and popularity, according to the number of downloads on Apple Store.